DrKapichu/drkapichu.github.io/blog/2022-04-01-AIFairness-benchathon.md

 Hackathons usually involve teams that compete on the “same topic” for 2 to 3 days.
-Because we were limited in time - 1 day, rather than focusing all on the same “thing”, we decided to make the most out of the presence of 9 data scientists: we shared and split between us the technical analysis of several fairness open source libraries - [AIF360](https://github.com/Trusted-AI/AIF360), [Shapash](https://github.com/MAIF/shapash), [Aequitas](https://github.com/dssg/aequitas), [What if tool](https://research.google/teams/brain/pair/) **TODO: j'ai l'impression que ce lien n'est pas le bon**, [Fairlearn](https://fairlearn.org/).
+Because we were limited in time - 1 day, rather than focusing all on the same “thing”, we decided to make the most out of the presence of 9 data scientists: we shared and split between us the technical analysis of several fairness open source libraries - [AIF360](https://github.com/Trusted-AI/AIF360), [Shapash](https://github.com/MAIF/shapash), [Aequitas](https://github.com/dssg/aequitas), [What if tool](https://pair-code.github.io/what-if-tool/), [Fairlearn](https://fairlearn.org/).
 Hence the concept of benchathon.

 Even though all of us were entitled as “Data Scientists”, we all came from different structures, different backgrounds, and different (coding) habits.
 That diversity definitely triggered (and still does) great discussions and perspectives along the initiative.
 Still, an important step during the benchathon was to settle on an interpretation grid that would make the outcome as reusable and general as possible, and as unbiased as possible - in line with the topic then :).
 A few criteria were identified: